Cloud-Management-Community/cloudmanagement.community/September14th.md

 CMC Live is our Bi-Weekly event to showcase Cloud Management technologies.

-Join us this week with Katy Nicholson giving a talk on Endpoint Analytics!
+Join us this week with Katy Nicholson giving a talk on Endpoint Analytics and Joymalya Basu Roy giving his talk on improving the end user experience for Hybrid Autopilot.

+We'll end the session with our CMC Quiz, as always!

 ## Event Registration